Casing TEK: Boost Growth and Maximize Harvest

 Do not add casing if the substrate is only partly grown.
 Contaminants can easily get into areas that are not protected.

-- Larger monotubs or bins: Up to 1 inch works
+• Larger monotubs or bulk beds – up to 1 inch works well; increases moisture retention and coverage.

 Vermiculite Alone: Is It a Good Idea?